WmeLuna/mods/README.md

 # Mods
+##### Updates to this will be slower, maintaining it on [WmeLuna/Fdroid](https://github.com/WmeLuna/fdroid) like that everything is easy to download/update
 A List of high quality mods that i recommend/trust
 <sup><sub>Note: While mods from telegram are convenient can be very sketchy... check if they are safe before installing, I do that before I add it here</sub></sup>